 CONTACT: Mark W. Jaindl, President and Chief Executive Officer

-Net interest income for the year ended December 31, 2014 was $13.1 million, an increase of $131,000 from $13.0 million for the prior year ended December 31, 2013.
-The increase in net interest income was a result of a decrease in average earning assets of $1.6 million and an increase of 4 basis points in the net interest margin to 2.67% for the year ended December 31, 2014 from 2.63% for the prior year.
+Net interest income for the quarter ended March 31, 2009 was $2.6 million, an increase of $186,000 from the quarter ended March 31, 2008.
+The increase in net interest income was the result of the improvement in the Company’s net interest margin to 2.28% for the quarter ended March 31, 2009 from 2.01% for the same quarter in the prior year.

-American Bank Incorporated common stock last traded at $9.60 per share.
-American Capital Trust I Preferred Securities last traded at $9.90.
+American Bank, Inc. common stock last traded at $5.40 per share.
+American Bank, Inc. Series A preferred stock (AMBKO.OB) is listed on the OTC BB but has not traded to date.
+American Capital Trust I Preferred Securities last traded at $7.00.

 About American Bank

 American Bank is a locally-owned community bank based in Allentown, PA.
 American Bank is recognized as a 5-Star Superior rated financial institution (the highest rating possible) by Bauer Financial Inc., designating it as one of the strongest banks in the nation as well as being named one of the safest banks in the nation by MSN Money.
 American Bank was ranked #1 by the Morning Call’s Top Workplaces in the Lehigh Valley and has been named one of the Best Places to Work in Pennsylvania.